colinmorris/csc236/docs/last3weeks.md

 This page collects the various ways in which the delivery of this course will change during the last three weeks, following the university's decision to stop in-person classes, in response to the COVID-19 pandemic.

+This page will be updated over time as more details are worked out.

 ## Communication methods

 Our highest-bandwidth tool for communication will be the course discussion board on Piazza.
 Please continue to post questions there, and I will try to respond to them promptly.
 I will be posting announcements to Piazza.
 Important announcements will *also* continue to be posted to the 'Announcements' section of the course website.